konturio/disaster-ninja-fe/src/core/tooltips/rfc.md

 ### We have an element around which a tooltip should be shown

-In that case you need import special components and use them
+In that case you need to import special components and use them

 ```jsx
 import { Tooltip, TooltipTrigger, TooltipContent } from '~core/tooltip';